 Last Train To Bombay

 If you’re big on mood lighting and a cosy set-up, Afous Moroccan and Spanish Tapas has you covered on both these fronts.
 This BYO restaurant brings you stained glass windows, harbour views, and insanely delicious Moroccan Spanish feasts all at the same time.
-If you’re looking to truly blow your taste buds away, the honey mustard halloumi with cherry tomato, mixed berry puree, and roast pine nuts is an absolute must.
+The honey mustard halloumi with cherry tomato, mixed berry puree, and roast pine nuts is an absolute must.